Akkadian language

-It is the earliest documented Semitic language.
-It used the cuneiform script, which was originally used to write the unrelated, and also extinct, Sumerian (which is a language isolate).
-Akkadian is named after the city of Akkad, a major centre of Mesopotamian civilization during the Akkadian Empire (c.
+Akkadian, which is the earliest documented Semitic language, is named after the city of Akkad, a major centre of Mesopotamian civilization during the Akkadian Empire (c.
 2334–2154 BC).
-The mutual influence between Sumerian and Akkadian had led scholars to describe the languages as a Sprachbund.
+It was written using the cuneiform script, originally used for Sumerian, but also used to write multiple languages in the region including Eblaite, Hurrian, Elamite, Old Persian and Hittite.
+The influence of Sumerian on Akkadian went beyond just the cuneiform script; owing to their close proximity, a lengthy span of contact and the prestige held by the former, Sumerian significantly influenced Akkadian phonology, vocabulary and syntax.
+This mutual influence of Akkadian and Sumerian has also led scholars to describe the languages as a sprachbund.

-Akkadian proper names were first attested in Sumerian texts from around the mid 3rd-millennium BC.
-From about the 25th or 24th century BC, texts fully written in Akkadian begin to appear.
-By the 10th century BC, two variant forms of the language were in use in Assyria and Babylonia, known as Assyrian and Babylonian respectively.
+Akkadian proper names are first attested in Sumerian texts in the mid-3rd millennium BC, and inscriptions ostensibly written in Sumerian but whose character order reveals that they were intended to be read in East Semitic (presumably early Akkadian) date back to as early as c.
+2600 BC.
+From about the 24th century BC, texts fully written in Akkadian begin to appear.
+By the 20th century BC, two variant forms of the same language were in use in Assyria and Babylonia, known as Assyrian and Babylonian respectively.
 The bulk of preserved material is from this later period, corresponding to the Near Eastern Iron Age.
-In total, hundreds of thousands of texts and text fragments have been excavated, covering a vast textual tradition of mythological narrative, legal texts, scientific works, correspondence, political and military events, and many other examples.
+In total, hundreds of thousands of texts and text fragments have been excavated, covering a vast textual tradition of religious and mythological narrative, legal texts, scientific works, personal correspondence, political, civil and military events, economic tracts and many other examples.